 Irfan Shahzad Takalvi

-The author is Founding President of the Eurasian Century Institute (ECI), Islamabad-Pakistan and may be accessed at email@example.com
+The author is Founding President of the Eurasian Century Institute (ECI), Islamabad-Pakistan.
+He may be accessed at email@example.com